Gasoline: Inhalation for intoxication

 Inhaled (huffed) gasoline vapor is a common intoxicant.
 Users concentrate and inhale gasoline vapor in a manner not intended by the manufacturer to produce euphoria and intoxication.
 Gasoline inhalation has become epidemic in some poorer communities and indigenous groups in Australia, Canada, New Zealand, and some Pacific Islands.
 The practice is thought to cause severe organ damage, along with other effects such as intellectual disability and various cancers.

 In Canada, Native children in the isolated Northern Labrador community of Davis Inlet were the focus of national concern in 1993, when many were found to be sniffing gasoline.
 The Canadian and provincial Newfoundland and Labrador governments intervened on several occasions, sending many children away for treatment.
 Despite being moved to the new community of Natuashish in 2002, serious inhalant abuse problems have continued.
 Similar problems were reported in Sheshatshiu in 2000 and also in Pikangikum First Nation.
 In 2012, the issue once again made the news media in Canada.

 Australia has long faced a petrol (gasoline) sniffing problem in isolated and impoverished aboriginal communities.
-Although some sources argue that sniffing was introduced by U.S. servicemen stationed in the nation's Top End during World War II or through experimentation by 1940s-era Cobourg Peninsula sawmill workers, other sources claim that inhalant abuse (such as glue inhalation) emerged in Australia in the late 1960s.
+Although some sources argue that sniffing was introduced by U.S. servicemen stationed in the nation's Top End during World War II or through experimentation by 1940s-era Cobourg Peninsula sawmill workers, other sources claim that inhalant abuse, such as glue inhalation, emerged in Australia in the late 1960s.
 Chronic, heavy petrol sniffing appears to occur among remote, impoverished indigenous communities, where the ready accessibility of petrol has helped to make it a common substance for abuse.

 In Australia, petrol sniffing now occurs widely throughout remote Aboriginal communities in the Northern Territory, Western Australia, northern parts of South Australia, and Queensland.
 The number of people sniffing petrol goes up and down over time as young people experiment or sniff occasionally.
 "Boss", or chronic, sniffers may move in and out of communities; they are often responsible for encouraging young people to take it up.
 In 2005, the Government of Australia and BP Australia began the usage of Opal fuel in remote areas prone to petrol sniffing.
-Opal is a non-sniffable fuel (which is much less likely to cause a high) and has made a difference in some indigenous communities.
+Opal is a non-sniffable fuel, which is much less likely to cause a high, and has made a difference in some indigenous communities.

 Flammability

 Uncontrolled burning of gasoline produces large quantities of soot and carbon monoxide.

-Gasoline is flammable with low flash point of -23 C. Gasoline has a lower explosive limit of 1.4 percent by volume and an upper explosive limit of 7.6 percent.
+Gasoline is flammable with its lowest flash point from -38 C to -43 C. Gasoline has a lower explosive limit of 1.4 percent by volume and an upper explosive limit of 7.6 percent.
 If the concentration is below 1.4 percent, the air-gasoline mixture is too lean and does not ignite.
 If the concentration is above 7.6 percent, the mixture is too rich and also does not ignite.
 However, gasoline vapor rapidly mixes and spreads with air, making unconstrained gasoline quickly flammable.